eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 5. Pre-authorization Code (Same Device)
 6. Present Attestation from EUDI Wallet
 7. Sign Document
+8. Batch Issuance Through Issuer and Wallet Same/Cross Device (10 instances)
-8. Filter, Sort, and Sort Documents/Transactions
+9. Filter, Sort, and Sort Documents/Transactions

 ---

-### Disclaimer for Scenario 8 and Reason for Non-Execution
+### Disclaimer for Scenario 9 and Reason for Non-Execution

 Some operations, such as *Filter, Sort, and Sort Documents/Transactions*, may not significantly affect performance metrics.
 The reasons are outlined below: